-Unfortunately, there’s no clearcut answer to this question.
-It really comes down to each business’ priorities around customer experience, ease of use, fees, etc. Within this post, I’ll explore the initial points to consider when evaluating a payment gateway.
+Unfortunately, there’s no clear cut answer to this question.
+It really comes down to each business’ priorities around customer experience, ease of use, fees, etc. Within this post, we'll explore the initial points to consider when evaluating a payment gateway.

 How payment gateways can affect customer experience

 It may seem obvious, but your selection and implementation of a payment gateway can have an affect on your customers, not just your staff.
 When planning to take online payments, there are three key points we see as a must-have:

 - Prioritize a non-hosted solution.
 The difference between hosted and non-hosted is whether your customers get redirected away from your webstore to make the payment.
 A non-hosted gateway gets embedded directly into your website checkout, meaning there’s no redirecting - reducing the likelihood of cart abandonment.

 - Customer confidence.
 Build trust and reduce abandon rates by having the logos of your payment gateways visible on forms, or within the ‘select a payment method’ options.
 Many payment gateways offer additional seals to display on your website to improve customer confidence.